 • Develop standardized curricula integrating digital health technologies into existing medical education frameworks at all training levels

-• Create open-access digital platforms for collaborative education and AI simulation tools
+• Create open-access digital platforms (or partner with existing vendors of same) for collaborative education and AI simulation tools

 • Create space to dialogue and elevate education paradigms toward co-creation with AI (e.g., chatbot advisors and tutoring systems)